- Off Armageddon Reef

 Cayleb and Nahrmahn return by ship from Chisholm to Old Charis to address the problems arising from their recent victory: large numbers of prisoners of war, captured enemy ships, etc. The captured ships will be added to the Charisian Navy, and more men need to be recruited to crew them.

 Wylsynn tells them that his family has a tradition that they are descended from the Archangel Schueler.
 He possesses two artifacts: the Stone of Schueler (a lie detector) and the Key.
 When combined they project images and play back sound (including the voice of Schueler).
 Merlin concludes that the Key is a data storage device.
 The Key can be used on an altar in the Temple to call for help from the Archangels if Safehold is in danger.
-The “Vision of Schueler” predicts the Archangels will return 1,000 years after the Creation (the settlement of the planet).
+The Wylsynn family also have a tradition that the Archangels will return after 1,000 years.

 After this, Wylsynn spends a further period of time at Saint Zherneau’s to think through his new understanding.
 This leads to acceptance, and freeing up his insistence that inventions should comply with the Proscriptions.